BulTTaeng/5567_Wedding/README.md

 If I did not count that friend and searching node is not me(!=1) I counted it.

+I did not add 1 twice so I don't have to re visit the 1 node(me).

 ## Where can I get more help, if I need it?

 You can contact me through email, which is wogur7496@gmail.com.